CoderBotOrg/frontend/README.md

 # vue-app

+This is the new CoderBot application in Vue.js.

+It exposes settings, a Blockly development environment, persistence and the ability to customise the UI and the _Activities_ proposed to the student.

 Check the [project website](https://www.coderbot.org) for more information.

-> The new version of the CoderBot web application, developed in Vue.js.

 ## Quickstart